KEYNOTE SPEAKERS

 Lincoln Electric

 Corey Cox has 7 years of experience in the research and design of advanced welding equipment.
 He is employed at the Lincoln Electric Company where he researches new welding processes, such as handheld laser welding, and develops welding programs for waveform-controlled power sources.
 Corey is an active participant in technical conferences such as the International Institute of Welding (IIW), Great Designs in Steel (GDIS), the Advanced Laser Application Workshop (ALAW), and AWS FABTECH.
-Additionally, Corey participates in the American Council to IIW, where he was most recently delegate to Commission XIX: physics of welding.
+Additionally, Corey participates in the American Council to IIW, where he was most recently delegate to Commission XIX: physics of welding. -

-Welding Engineering Manager Miller Electric
+Welding Engineer Miller Electric